Anttbhone/UncoreOS/README.md

 # UncoreOS

-An operating system built on a custom kernel — not Linux-based.
+An operating system built on a custom kernel using ASM and C.